Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 6693

-And use PRGLNGTH to select babies that were born full term, that is, during or after the 37th week of pregnancy.
+And we’ll use PRGLNGTH to select babies that were born full term, that is, during or after the 37th week of pregnancy.

 fullterm = (nsfg['PRGLNGTH'] >= 37) & (nsfg['PRGLNGTH'] < 48)